Posted: December 21st, 2016 | Author: boycottworkfare | Filed under: Pledge to boycott workfare, Pulled out! | Tags: success | 5 Comments »

 First check at KVV to see whether they have since signed the agreement not to use workfare.

-Here is a sample letter which you can use – modify it as you wish.
+Here is a template letter to charities about workfare which you can use – modify it as you wish.

 Posted: July 15th, 2014 | Author: editor | Filed under: Pledge to boycott workfare | No Comments »